Giovanni Legrenzi: Life

 We know little of certainty about Legrenzi's activities between approximately 1665 and 1670, a situation considerably exacerbated by the destruction of local records during World War II.
 He ended his association with the Academy of the Holy Spirit at some point, and does not appear to have had a permanent position of any sort for several years, though it is unlikely that he was in financial difficulty.
 He had land at Clusone and the proceeds from his publications, several of which had already gone into second editions, as well as performance fees.
 He also published his largest volume, the huge collection for double choir, during this period.

 Legrenzi seems to have been well settled in Venice by 1670.
 He took a position as a music teacher at Santa Maria dei Derelitti (commonly called the Ospedaletto), remaining until 1676, and was busy with further publications, musical commissions, especially oratorios, occasional performances, and more.

 In 1676 he was a finalist for appointment as maestro at San Marco in succession to Francesco Cavalli, losing by a single vote to Natale Monferrato.
 Later in the year he became maestro di coro of the Ospedale dei Mendicanti, where he remained until 1682 when he succeeded Antonio Sartorio as vice-maestro at San Marco.
 He was by this time (along with Carlo Pallavicino) the leading opera composer of his day, with ten commissions in the five years to 1685.
+The singer Antonio Cottini starred in stagings of his Germanico sul Reno (1676) given in Milan and Modena in 1677.

 Legrenzi succeeded Monferrato as maestro di cappella at San Marco in April 1685.
 He was by this time probably in failing health, and the last few years of his life were clouded by sickness.
 He took little part in the services at San Marco from the later part of 1687, where performances were increasingly in the hands of his vice-maestro, Gian Domenico Partenio.
 Legrenzi's death on 27 May 1690 from the "mal di petra" (a colic-related illness, probably kidney stones) was accompanied by excruciating pain.

 Legrenzi's legacy lived on for some years after his death.
 His great-nephew Giovanni Varischino inherited his music and books, and produced four posthumous publications.